 Why do we need VAPT tools?

-“With the cyber security landscape changing so rapidly, it’s imperative that organisations of all sizes regularly test their defences.
+“With the cyber security landscape changing so rapidly, it’s imperative that organizations of all sizes regularly test their defenses.
 VAPT testing, conducted by experienced security professionals, helps to identify and address network and application-level vulnerabilities before they can be exploited by criminals.

 “Avoid buying specialist VAPT tools or commissioning assessments from third parties without fully considering your business’ needs.
 Tests vary in focus, breath and duration so ensure that you take the time to fully scope your requirements to receive the greatest benefit and value for money.” – Mark Nicholls, CTO, Redscan.